AdobeDocs/commerce-merchant-services.en/help/live-search/category-merch.md

 ## Manual ranking

-Manual ranking allows you to fine-tune where specific products appear within the Intelligent ranking results.
+Manual ranking allows you override the product order determined by Intelligent Ranking rules (if any) and manually control where products appear within the results.

 Events are actions that modify the search results when defined conditions are met.
 A manual ranking can have up to 25 events.

 * Boost - Moves a product higher in the search results.
-* Bury - Moves a SKU lower in the search results.
+* Bury - Moves a product lower in the search results.
-* Pin a product - Product is displayed in the selected "Position" on the page.
+* Pin a product - Moves a product to a specific position in results.
-* Hide a product - Excludes a SKU from the search results.
+* Hide a product - Excludes a product from the search results.

-To do manual ranking:
+Create a manual ranking:

 1. Set up an Intelligent ranking rule for a category as described above.
 The results of the query will appear in the Preview Category Page window.
 This uses your actual Live Search data to preview the results.